Adaptive-treed bandits: Continuum-armed bandits

-We begin with a precise definition of the multi-armed bandit problems we will consider.
-Suppose we have some measurable arm space \((X, \mathcal E),\) and for each \(x \in X,\) we have an unknown distribution \(P(x)\) over \([0, 1].\) At time \(t,\) we are allowed to choose an arm \(x_t \in X,\) and then receive a reward \(Y_t\) with distribution \(P(x_t),\) which we wish to maximise.
+In this section, we describe our results on continuum-armed bandits; we begin with a precise definition of the multi-armed bandit problem.
+Suppose we have a measurable arm space $(X, \mathcal E)$, and for each $x \in X$, some unknown distribution $P(x)$ over $[0, 1]$, with mean $\mu(x)$.
+At time $t$, we are allowed to choose an arm $x_t \in X$, and then receive a reward $Y_t$ with distribution $P(x_t)$.